prooheckcp/CountryService/docs/intro.md

 See the [Getting Started](gettingStarted) to jump into it!

-## 🔍Why Choose RobloxStateMachine
+## 🔍Why Choose CountryService

-### 🏗️Structure
-RSM breaks down the complete logic of an AI into multiple fractions or files.
-This allows for developers to isolate their code and only work on one logic at a time making it easier to navigate thru large code bases without losing track of their work!

-### 🔌Extensible
+### 🔌Quick access
-With this library it's very easy to add more states and transitions as your project evolves without the need to understand/go thru existing code.
+This library allows you to get all the data you need in a single line of code!
+It's very easy and straightforward

 ### 🔧🧹Maintenance
 This library is heavily maintained and will continue to be for a very long time!
 If any bug ever gets found or feature is requested it will be updated as soon as possible.